brainstormforce/astra-widgets/readme.txt

 **Deeper Integrations** - Astra lets you create and beautify eCommerce websites and those that offer online courses in minutes.
 This is possible due to its in-depth integrations with all WooCommerce plugins, LifterLMS, LearnDash, etc.

-**Ready-to-use complete website demos** - Astra offers ready-made starter sites built with Elementor, Beaver Builder, Brizy and Gutenberg.
-You can import them using the <a href="https://wordpress.org/plugins/astra-sites/">Astra Starter Sites</a> plugin, tweak and go live in minutes!
+**Ready-to-use complete website demos** - Astra offers ready-made starter templates built with Elementor, Beaver Builder, Brizy and Gutenberg.
+You can import them using the <a href="https://wordpress.org/plugins/astra-sites/">Starter Templates</a> plugin, tweak and go live in minutes!

 == Frequently Asked Questions ==